SRCthird/operations-nexus/README.md

 ```

 **Building**
-This command will delete the `backend/dist/` file location and rebuild a static server for the backend:
+This command will delete the `backend/dist/` directory and rebuild a static server for the backend:
 ```bash
 npm run backend:build
 ```